jangler/fervor/README.md

 	Usage: fervor [<option> ...] [<file> ...]

 	Options:
+	  -dark
-	  -dark=false: use dark color scheme
+			use dark color scheme
+	  -expandtab
+			insert spaces using the Tab key
+	  -font string
-	  -expandtab=false: insert spaces using the Tab key -font="": use the font at the given path -ptsize=12: set point size of font
+			use the font at the given path
+	  -ptsize int
+			set point size of font (default 12)
+	  -tabstop int
-	  -tabstop=8: set width of tab stops, in columns -version=false: print version information and exit
+			set width of tab stops, in columns (default 8) -version
+			print version information and exit

 	Global and file-specific default options can be specified in either ~/fervor.ini or ~/.config/fervor.ini.